casadi/casadi/docs/users_guide/source/daebuilder.rst

         J = dae.create('J',...
              {'x','u','p'} {'jac_ode_x'});

-We refer to the notebook `fmu_demo.ipynb` for more examples on how to use the function factory.
+We refer to the notebook `fmu_demo.ipynb` for more examples on how to use the function factory, including how to define and obtain (non-differentiable) auxiliary outputs during evaluation.

 .. rubric:: Footnotes